djjtyn/CIMilestoneProject1/README.md

 ### Home Page
 The home page on the site consists of an explanation of what a digital audio workstation is.
 Also included in this section are a few examples of the existing software available accompanied by pictures of the software logos.
 Each software icon logo is a link to that particular softwares website which gives information on the features available in that particular software.<br>
 Below this, I have listed the requirements neccessary to start producing high quality home audio.
 These requirement sections consist of computers, audio interfaces and microphones with pictures of each component beside their text areas.<br>
 Found within the computer section is a list of hyperlinks for both apple and windows computers which give details of the computer specifications required to run the software.
-I have included font awesome icons for both apple and windows symbols which accompany the text stating what each link is for.
-This is to help the user decide on which software would be best suited for them.<br>
+This is to help the user decide on which software would be best suited for them.
+I have included font awesome icons for both apple and windows symbols which accompany the links stating what each link is for. <br>
 Found within the audio interface section is a hyperlink to a website which gives a list of some of the best audio interfaces available in 2019.
 This is to help the user choose which interface to buy which would be best suited to them.<br>
 Found within the microphone section is a hyperlink to a website which gives a list of some of the best budget microphones available for home recording.
 This is to help the user choose which microphone to buy which would be best suited to them.